os-climate/sostrades-dev-tools/docs/source/user_manual.md

 - **Manager** : an edit a group (name and description), manage access rights to the group (can add or remove user or group, but cannot change its own access right nor the owner), can create study into this group.
 A manager can't delete a group, only the owner can do it.
 - **Member** : A member of a group can only create studies into this group.

-**These groups contain studies created by user and provide you an access right on it.**
+**These groups contain studies created by user and provide user an access right on it.**

 When a group is linked to a process, a study, or another group, the users and/or groups within the group inherit the associated access rights.
 For example: